 The Centre hosts an annual lecture by a scholar/public figure of international renown who speaks on issues of current interest in the field of migration and diaspora.
 In addition, weekly seminars are held during term time.
 Invited speakers include academics, policy makers, and those involved in the arts and media.
 The Centre also hosts workshops, conferences, and films, which aim to challenge current orthodoxy and expand our understanding of a world no longer defined predominantly by the borders of nation-states.
 Most events are open to the public.

 SOAS offers a range of innovative courses on issues of migration and diaspora at both undergraduate and postgraduate level across a variety of disciplines.
-In addition it currently offers two degree programmes, the MA in Migration and Diaspora Studies, which is run from the Department of Anthropology and Sociology, and an MA in Migration and Ethnic Minority Law, situated in the Law Department.
+In addition it currently offers two degree programmes, the MA in Migration and Diaspora Studies, which is run from the Department of Anthropology and Sociology and the MSc in Migration, Mobility and Development, offered by the Department of Development Studies.
 Both one year programmes ground students in relevant theoretical and practical understandings of issues in migration and diaspora, equipping them with a range of skills which will enable them to proceed to work with NGOs, government bodies or private institutions, to name a few, concerned with the field of migration and diaspora.
-From September 2009, Development Studies will also be offering an MSc in Migration, Mobility and Development.

 Every year, the Centre aims to act as host to Visiting Scholars of Migration and Diaspora Studies.
 Visiting scholars will be invited to participate in the Centre’s seminar series, as well as other events sponsored by the Centre, and be encouraged to be an active member of the migration and diaspora research community at SOAS.